Understanding 2E Kids

 - Use authentic assessment forms.

-- Eliminate pointless busywork.
+- Eliminate pointless busy work.

-- Don’t merely use tests and paperwork for assessment; alternate them with student preferred product possibilities.
+- Don’t merely use tests and paperwork for assessment; alternate them with student-preferred product possibilities.

 - Offer alternatives for the way kids process knowledge.